 If you’re considering breast reduction, this information will help provide a basic understanding of what a reduction mammoplasty can and cannot achieve.
 Because each individual patient is different no amount of written information can replace a personal consultation with Dr. Gomez-Mendoza and his team.

-The following information is strictly the opinion of Dr. Jesús Gómez Mendoza and his associates and pertains to reduction mammoplasty procedures as performed by him.
+The following information is strictly the opinion of Dr. Jesús Gómez Mendoza and pertains to reduction mammoplasty procedures as performed by him.

 Candidates for Reduction Mammoplasty

 Most women who have the surgery are troubled by very large, sagging breasts that restricts their activities and cause them physical discomfort.
 In most cases, breast reduction is not performed until a woman’s breasts are fully developed; however, it can be done earlier if large breasts are causing serious physical discomfort.
 Reduction Mammoplasty can impair the breast-feeding function in some cases.

 In your initial consultation, Dr. Jesús Gómez Mendoza and his team will evaluate your health and examine your breasts and measure them while you’re sitting or standing, then we will discuss the variables that may affect the procedure ( such as your age, the size and shape of your breasts, and the condition of your skin and explain which surgical techniques are most appropriate for you, based on the condition of your breast and your aesthetic goals.

 Preparing for your surgery